 Volunteers cook most of their own meals, but you will be invited for some nice meals and socializing at the main house on occasions.
 Basic ingredients will be provided for all meals at workaway house, but because we live far from any shops (80 kilometers from the closest tiny little shop!), shopping is kept to a limit, so be aware that if you run out of a certain item, it will not be quickly replaced.
 If you know you often have cravings for certain things, we suggest you stock up on some of your own favorite foods and treats before you arrive.
 We do not provide expensive/luxury items (cheese, filter coffee, daily meat), but we still make sure your workaway kitchen is well stocked with ingredients to keep you well fed!
 The vegetable garden is your daily fresh-food store.

 Washing machine is available at main house.

 On the farm you will learn to connect with yourself, and find entertainment in simple things like reading, drawing or going for walks.
 You will also discover afternoon naps, especially during summer where the afternoons are hot and lazy.
-There are a few things/activities to keep you busy during your hours off, like Pool, table tennis, darts, board and card games, some books, an outdoor gym, and of course peaceful walks and beautiful nature scenes (There is a game farm that is only a short walk from our house where you will be able to view a number of wild animals)
+There are a few things/activities to keep you busy during your hours off, like, horse riding, Pool, darts, board and card games, some books, an outdoor gym, and of course peaceful walks and beautiful nature scenes (There is a game farm that is only a short walk from our house where you will be able to view a number of wild animals)